samarthj/arch-pkgbuild-action/README.md

 **Optional** Used for testing the action.
 To do a full commit, set this to false.
 Default `true`.

+## `is_python_pkg`

+**Optional** Whether this is a python format package.
+Based on the PKGBUILD documentations these should be prefixed with "python-", and this action needs that to be true, else the pypi version check is simply ignored.
+On its own changes no behaviour without the pypi flags.
+Default `false`.

+## `use_pypi_release_version`

+**Optional** Whether to upgrade a python package using the latest release on pypi.
+Requires "is_python_pkg" to be true.
+It uses the pypi rss feed to read the latest release.
+Default `false`.

+## `use_pypi_prerelease_version`

+**Optional** Whether to upgrade a python package using the latest release (including prereleases - a, b, rc & dev) on pypi.
+Requires "is_python_pkg" to be true.
+Overrides the "use_pypi_release_version" regardless of value.
+It uses the pypi rss feed to read the latest release.
+Default `false`.

 ## `custom_build_cmd`

 **Optional** Used for specifying a custom build command in-case the standard command is undesirable.
-Default `makepkg --config /home/builder/.makepkg.conf -cfCs --needed --noconfirm`.
+The normal command used is `makepkg --config /home/builder/.makepkg.conf -cfC --needed --nodeps --noconfirm`.
+Note: --nodeps is used since all dependencies are installed before a build is attempted.

 ## Outputs